oscar-system/oscar-website/contact-and-support.md

 ---

-### Mailing Lists
+### Newsletter

-* Newsletter: To receive updates about OSCAR, including new releases and important announcements, subscribe to our [newsletter](https://oscar-system.org/newsletter).
-This is a low-traffic mailing list.
-You can also look at [its archive](https://lists.uni-kl.de/oscar/arc/news) to see past issues.
+To receive updates about OSCAR, including new releases, events, papers, and community announcements, subscribe to the [OSCAR Newsletter]({{ site.baseurl }}/newsletter/).

+---

+### Technical announcements

-* OSCAR events -- and seldomly technical developments -- are announced via a low-traffic mailing list `devel@oscar-system.org`.
+OSCAR events — and occasionally technical developments — are also announced via the low-traffic mailing list `devel@oscar-system.org`.
 To join this mailing list, visit <https://oscar-system.org/lists/devel> and follow the instructions there.